 - Try to stay calm.
-Take slow, deep breaths â this may help to lessen your anxiety. - Be aware of your own actions and how they may be seen. - If you can, drive to a brightly lit, busy place as these are often covered by CCTV. - If you have a purpose built taxi or a saloon car with a screen you are likely to be safer staying in your cab than getting out. - Do not attempt to run after a passenger who owes you their fare.
+Take slow, deep breaths â this may help to lessen your anxiety. - Be aware of your own actions and how they may be seen. - If you can, drive to a brightly lit, busy place as these are often covered by CCTV. - If you have a screen you are likely to be safer staying in your cab than getting out. - Do not attempt to run after a passenger who owes you their fare.
 Your safety is more important than the money.